 Port replication creates a one to one relationship between the hardware and the patch panel.

 If the attendees at Dell World are representative of those that work in a data center, then no matter what your role, you care about cable management!
 Everyone I talked to was, or wanted to be, proud of the functionality, performance, and look of the data center that they worked in.

 When working with short jumpers, it’s easy to always have the right size cable for the job.
-Since the majority of cable management blunders happen under duress when completing MAC’s, the correct cable length is not readily available, so a cable with excess slack is used instead.
+Since the majority of cable management blunders happen under duress when completing MAC’s, the correct cable length is not readily available.
+Often a cable with excess slack is used instead.

 Cue the notorious statement, “We’ll come back and fix this later.”
 Let’s be honest, does anyone ever go back to finish it?

 Port replication also allows for a short installation time.
-You’re able to cable up a switch just once, and leave it alone until something needs to be replaced.
+You’re able to cable up to a switch just once and leave it alone until something needs to be replaced.
 Now the port replication panels will handle all the MAC’s.
-This leaves your switch in pristine, good looking condition for its lifetime, cuts down drastically on errors, and saves time.
+This leaves your switch in pristine, good looking condition for its lifetime, cuts down drastically on errors and saves time.